Democracy and Human Rights in East and Southeast Asia: Developments and Challenges

 15.30-16.30 Academic Freedom in East and Southeast Asia: Pavin Chachavalpongpun (Kyoto University’s Center for Southeast Asian Studies), Astrid Norén-Nilsson (Lund University), Monica Lindberg-Falk (Lund University), Marina Svensson (Lund University), Eric Mobrand (Seoul National University), Teng Biao (New York University Law School).

-Inside/Outside, a video installation is screened in the foyer.
+Inside/Outside, a video installation was screened in the foyer.
 The piece, built on a concept by Nguyen Thanh Thuy - an artistic PhD student at the Malmö Academy of Music - addresses gender issues in contemporary music culture in Vietnam.
-The installation is presented with support from the Inter Arts Center, Malmö.
+The installation was presented with support from the Inter Arts Center, Malmö.

 See further information and trailer here